CUPA-HR Announces 2019 Higher Education HR Awards Recipients

-Recognizing institutional initiatives and programs that have made a significant impact with respect to inclusive and equitable workplace practices, particularly those that have brought about cultural change throughout the organization.
+Recognizing institutional initiatives and programs that have made a significant impact with respect to inclusive and equitable workplace practices, particularly those that have brought about cultural change throughout the organization (sponsored by EyeMed).

 Oregon Health and Science University (OHSU)’s Job Carving Program is designed to assist people with disabilities in obtaining permanent employment within the university as well as provide these individuals with opportunities to thrive in their jobs.
 OHSU works in collaboration with Oregon Vocational Rehabilitation Services to recruit individuals with disabilities to serve in “support services aide” positions, which were created to help departments and divisions across campus tackle routine duties and tasks that were not getting done due to already-heavy workloads and competing priorities.
 Since the program began a few years ago, 32 individuals with disabilities have been hired for permanent support services aide positions, and OHSU aims to expand the program internally and externally in the region.

 “The success of an organization is dependent upon its ability to embrace and amplify the diverse skill sets, experiences and insights of its employees,” says OHSU chief operating officer Joe Ness.
 “Through its Job Carving Program, OHSU has increased its diverse workforce, solved employment and business needs, and helped to instill independence and confidence in the unique members of our community.”

 HR Innovation Awards – California Institute of Technology Recruiting Team and University of Kentucky Health and Wellness

 Recognizing transformative HR work in higher ed (sponsored by PageUp).